Dicastery for the Laity, Family and Life: History

-In 31 May 2017, Pope Francis named Schoenstatt Father Alexandre Awi Mello the Dicastery's Secretary.
-On 7 November he appointed Gabriella Gambino Sub-Secretary of the section on life and Linda Ghisoni Sub-Secretary of the section on laity.
+On 31 May 2017, Pope Francis named Schoenstatt Father Alexandre Awi Mello the Dicastery's secretary.
+On 7 November he appointed Gabriella Gambino sub-secretary of the section on life and Linda Ghisoni sub-secretary of the section on laity.
 Both academics and laywomen, they became the highest ranking in the Vatican.

 In May 2018, Pope Francis updated the statutes of the Dicastery for Laity, the Family and Life, adding among other things a specific reference to the office's responsibility for promoting a deeper reflection on the role of women in the church and society.

 In April 2020, the dicastery issued a letter calling attention to the plight of the elderly, especially during the coronavirus emergency.
-While recognizing the necessity of appropriate health precautions, the letter mentioned alternate methods to address feelings of loneliness and abandonment.
-"The inability to continue making home visits has led to finding new and creative forms of presence.
+While recognizing the necessity of appropriate health precautions, the letter mentioned alternative methods of addressing feelings of loneliness and abandonment: "The inability to continue making home visits has led to finding new and creative forms of presence.
 Calls, video or voice messages or, more traditionally, letters addressed to those who are alone.
 Parishes are often engaged in the delivery of food and medicines to those who are forced not to leave the house."

-On 11 June 2021, the dicastery issued new norms which impose term limits for leaders of international associations of the faithful.
-The leaders' terms are limited to a maximum of five years, with an international leader able to serve two consecutive terms, after which they need to vacate the office for at least one term before being eligible to serve again.
+On 11 June 2021, the Dicastery issued new norms which impose term limits for leaders of international associations of the faithful.
+The leaders' terms are limited to a maximum of five years, with an international leader limited to serving two consecutive terms, after which they need to vacate the office for at least one term before being eligible to serve again.
 The norms took effect on 11 September that year.